OSGeo/OSGeoLive-doc/en/index.rst

 #.
 Insert DVD or USB thumb drive in computer or virtual machine.
 #.
 Reboot computer. (verify boot device order if necessary)
 #.
 Press "Enter" to startup & login.
 #.
-Trial applications from the "Geospatial" menu.
+Select and run applications from the "Geospatial" menu.

 Many applications are also provided with installers for `Apple OSX <../MacInstallers/>`_ and `Microsoft Windows <../WindowsInstallers/>`_.